Kazi Nazrul Islam: Criticism

-According to literary critic Serajul Islam Choudhury, Nazrul's poetry is characterised by abundant use of rhetorical devices, which he employed to convey conviction and sensuousness.
+According to literary critic Serajul Islam Choudhury, Nazrul Islam's poetry is characterised by abundant use of rhetorical devices, which he employed to convey conviction and sensuousness.
 He often wrote without care for organisation or polish.
-His works have often been criticized for egotism, but his admirers counter that they carry more a sense of self-confidence than of ego.
+His works have often been criticised for egotism, but his admirers counter that they carry more a sense of self-confidence than of ego.
 They cite his ability to defy God, or rather orthodox conceptions of God, yet maintain an inner, humble devotion to Him.
-Nazrul's poetry is regarded as rugged but unique in comparison to Tagore's sophisticated style.
-Nazrul's use of Persian vocabulary was controversial, but it increased the range of his work.
+Nazrul Islam's poetry is regarded as rugged but unique in comparison to Tagore's sophisticated style.
+Nazrul Islam's use of Persian vocabulary was controversial, but it increased the range of his work.